massdriver-cloud/docs/docs/applications/container-repositories/02-gcp.md

 sidebar_label: GCP Container Repositories
 ---

 To push your container image to GCP from GitHub, you'll need to follow this guide.
-We'll start by creating a new repository using Massdriver, then go through the steps to set up keyless authentication from GitHub to GCP.
+We'll start by creating a new repository, then go through the steps to set up keyless authentication from GitHub to GCP.

 ## Creating a GCP Container Repository